dotnet/csharplang/proposals/readonly-parameters.md

 ## Summary
 [summary]: #summary

-We allow parameters to marked with `readonly`.
+We allow parameters to be marked with `readonly`.
 This disallows them from being assigned to or being passed by `ref` or `out`.

 ## Motivation
 [motivation]: #motivation